 Researchers have many theories, but no one knows exactly what causes ovarian cancer.
 Scientists have not been able to find a single chemical in our environment or our diets that they can link specifically to ovarian cancer, unlike some other kinds of cancer.

-Certain things -- genetics or the way you live -- can increase the odds that you’ll get ovarian cancer, but that doesn’t necessarily mean you will get it.
+Certain things -- genetics or the way you live -- can raise the odds that you’ll get ovarian cancer, but that doesn’t necessarily mean you’ll get it.

-Some ovarian cancers are linked to gene mutations first discovered in families with lots of cases of breast cancer.
-Those mutations are called: BRCA1 (breast cancer gene 1) and BRCA2 (breast cancer gene 2).
+Some ovarian cancers are linked to gene changes first discovered in families with lots of cases of breast cancer.
+Those mutations are called BRCA1 (breast cancer gene 1) and BRCA2 (breast cancer gene 2).

 If your family came from Eastern Europe or you have Ashkenazi Jewish ancestors, your odds of having one of the BRCA mutations are higher.